 Whoever told you that you could run a business for $0.99/month was wrong.
 Of course, there are amazing deals on hosting, especially during an event such as Black Friday.
 But that still doesn't mean you should get just about any hosting.
+There are plenty of providers out there that offer features that you might not need or features that are really important for your website, so choosing the one that fits your needs the most is important.
 Instead of going for a cheap shared package, you should consider getting a VPS (virtual private server).
 Why?

 While there are many benefits to using a VPS, starting with one will teach you a lot about managing your web property, taking care about its safety and can also teach you skills which can be useful should you want to scale your business.
 And, speaking of scalability, upgrading your VPS server is usually a matter of just a few clicks.
 No migration is necessary.

 Of course, you might be planning to create just a personal site to impress your potential employers.
 And I fully understand that.
 But I still believe that it’s better to provide them with smooth user experience – something that shared hosting cannot always guarantee.

 And what about adding the actual content to the site?
 Luckily, this one is much simpler.
 All you need is a good content management system which you can use to add new posts and pages to your site, edit graphics, as well as many other important settings – no coding skills necessary.
 Which one to choose?
 The only one I can recommend is WordPress – when it comes to content management systems, it has no competitors (and it’s free!).